nautobot/go-nautobot/docs/BulkWritableModuleBayRequest.md

 `func (o *BulkWritableModuleBayRequest) UnsetParentModule()`

 UnsetParentModule ensures that no value is present for ParentModule, not even an explicit nil
+### GetModuleFamily

+`func (o *BulkWritableModuleBayRequest) GetModuleFamily() BulkWritableModuleBayRequestModuleFamily`

+GetModuleFamily returns the ModuleFamily field if non-nil, zero value otherwise.

+### GetModuleFamilyOk

+`func (o *BulkWritableModuleBayRequest) GetModuleFamilyOk() (*BulkWritableModuleBayRequestModuleFamily, bool)`

+GetModuleFamilyOk returns a tuple with the ModuleFamily field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetModuleFamily

+`func (o *BulkWritableModuleBayRequest) SetModuleFamily(v BulkWritableModuleBayRequestModuleFamily)`

+SetModuleFamily sets ModuleFamily field to given value.

+### HasModuleFamily

+`func (o *BulkWritableModuleBayRequest) HasModuleFamily() bool`

+HasModuleFamily returns a boolean if a field has been set.

+### SetModuleFamilyNil

+`func (o *BulkWritableModuleBayRequest) SetModuleFamilyNil(b bool)`

+ SetModuleFamilyNil sets the value for ModuleFamily to be an explicit nil

+### UnsetModuleFamily
+`func (o *BulkWritableModuleBayRequest) UnsetModuleFamily()`

+UnsetModuleFamily ensures that no value is present for ModuleFamily, not even an explicit nil
 ### GetCustomFields

 `func (o *BulkWritableModuleBayRequest) GetCustomFields() map[string]interface{}`